UOSAN/WTP/README.md

 - `ssnid` = Session ID (0 = practice)
 - `time` = Date and time log
 - `StartTime` = Start time that all events are referenced from
-- `Jitter` = cell array with fixation jitters for each trial
+- `Jitter` = Cell array with fixation jitters for each trial
 - `TrialStart` = Start time for each trial
 - `ISI` = Fixation duration (Jitter + specified time)
 - `FoodOn` = Absolute time when food image was flipped